aredlavenkat/fluxion-docs/docs/core/integration-developer-guide.md

 ## Adding a Custom Stage

 1. Implement `StageHandler` and encapsulate your transformation inside `apply`.
-2. Optionally override `process` to access `StageExecutionContext` (state store, metrics).
-3. Return the input list (possibly mutated) or allocate a new list of `Document` objects.
+2. Return the input list (possibly mutated) or allocate a new list of `Document` objects.
-4. Register the handler through `StageHandlerContributor` and `ServiceLoader`.
+3. Register the handler through `StageHandlerContributor` and `ServiceLoader`.

 ```java
 package com.acme.telemetry.stages;